-Wool of Louisiana is the name of my online store where I sell yarn made from sheep my daughter and I sheared and had milled into yarn when we were still living in Louisiana before our recent move to Wyoming.
-I also have books available for sale there, as well as roving for handspinners to turn into yarn.
+A Sheep Like Faith on Etsy is the online store where I sell wool products made from sheep my daughter and I sheared and had milled into yarn and roving when we were still living in Louisiana before our January 2017 move to Wyoming.
+I have signed books available for sale there, as well as roving for handspinners to turn into yarn.

 Are you interested in making something of wool from the same type of sheep, and even the same flock Woolfred is from?
 If so, look for the yarns I have made of “Gulf Coast Native” wool, Woolfred’s breed.
 Dotty Spot and April Brown are Icelandic sheep.
 For their wool, consider the Icelandic rovings!